newrelic/infrastructure-agent-chef/CONTRIBUTING.md

 To remain consistent with Chef managed community cookbooks, we use the Delivery CLI tool that utilizes their [Delivery project.toml file][20].
 Testing will stop if any given test stage fails.
-Explaination of each stage and instructions on how to individually run each stage can be found below.
+Explanations of each stage and instructions on how to individually run each stage can be found below.

 Run all tests: